Coates: One Year On

 And then of course we had the announcement of another General Election, only weeks away.
 This announcement halted the progress of the Prisons and Courts Bill which aims to put rehabilitation as the core purpose of prisons.
 What will happen to the proposed prison success indicators, and how we measure the success of each prison in order to populate the league tables Dame Sally envisioned – remains to be seen.

 Ten years ago, I was working at the charity Women in Prison (WiP) when Baroness Corston published her acclaimed report into women in the criminal justice system.
-A few weeks ago WiP published a report using with traffic light coding, which showed a few areas of progress, but frustratingly many more amber and red lights than the sector had hoped would be the case 10 years before.
+A few weeks ago WiP published a report, using traffic light coding, which showed a few areas of progress, but frustratingly many more amber and red lights than the sector had hoped would be the case 10 years before.

 A year one from its own seminal review, the prison education sector now holds its breath as it waits for what will come next.
 The past year has seen good progress on a number of Dame Sally’s recommendations, but we all need to remain determined within our own areas of influence to continue the momentum both at a grass-roots and policy level, whatever the shifting political landscape.
 Only this will ensure that for prisoners engaging with education, there are only green lights ahead.